-Top Ten Quotes That Dispute Christianity
+Top 10 Quotes That Dispute Christianity

 Many people ask God for answers, but, most of the time, nothing happens.
 Even the most devout Christians rarely see what they prayed about being accomplished.
 If God loves us, why would he ignore our pleas?

-You can ask God all you want, but he doesn't have to say yes.
+You can ask God all you want, but He doesn't have to say yes.
 If I ask you for $50, do you have to give it to me?

-There are some religions that don't make people afraid to not be apart of them: Buddhism, Hinduism, etc, but Christianity isn't one of them.
+There are some religions that don't make people afraid to not be a part of them: Buddhism, Hinduism, etc., but Christianity isn't one of them.

-Many Christians ignore or even resent other Christians for believing in things such as Evolution, The Big Bang Theory, etc.
+Many Christians ignore or even resent other Christians for believing in things such as evolution, the Big Bang Theory, etc.

 The Bible gets many things wrong.
 For example, it states that the Earth is flat, even though it is spherical.